bala-clustrex/aws-s3/blog/article.md

 The IAM execution role associated with the Lambda@Edge functions **must allow the principal service `edgelambda.amazonaws.com`** in addition to the usual `lambda.amazonaws.com`.
 See [AWS - Setting IAM permissions and roles for Lambda@Edge](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/lambda-edge-permissions.html).

-### Authorization mechanism with Okta
+### Authorization mechanism with auth0

 Once we managed the above restrictions and caveats, we focused on the authorization/authorization.

-Okta offers several ways to authenticate and authorize users.
+auth0 offers several ways to authenticate and authorize users.
 We decided to go with **OAuth2**, the industry-standard protocol for authorization.

 **Note**
-Okta implements the **OpenID Connect (OIDC) standard** which adds a thin authentication layer on top of OAuth2 (that's the purpose of the ID token mentioned hereafter).
+auth0 implements the **OpenID Connect (OIDC) standard** which adds a thin authentication layer on top of OAuth2 (that's the purpose of the ID token mentioned hereafter).
 Our solution would also work with pure OAuth2 with minimal modifications (removal of the ID token use in the code).

 OAuth2 itself offers several _authorization flows_ depending on the kind of application using it.
-In our case, we need the [Authorization Code flow](https://developer.okta.com/docs/guides/implement-grant-type/authcode/main/).
+In our case, we need the [Authorization Code flow](https://developer.auth0.com/docs/guides/implement-grant-type/authcode/main/).

-Here is the complete diagram of the Authorization Code flow taken from [developer.okta.com](https://developer.okta.com/docs/guides/implement-grant-type/authcode/main/) that shows how it works:
+Here is the complete diagram of the Authorization Code flow taken from [developer.auth0.com](https://developer.auth0.com/docs/guides/implement-grant-type/authcode/main/) that shows how it works:

 <div align="center"><img src="oauth-auth-code-grant-flow.png" alt="OAuth2 Authorization code flow diagram"/></div>

-1. Our Lambda Function redirects the user to Okta where they will be prompted to login
+1. Our Lambda Function redirects the user to auth0 where they will be prompted to login
-2. Okta redirects the user to our website/Lambda Function with a _code_
+2. auth0 redirects the user to our website/Lambda Function with a _code_
-3. Our Lambda Function checks if the code is legit and exchanges it for access and ID _tokens_ by sending a request to Okta
+3. Our Lambda Function checks if the code is legit and exchanges it for access and ID _tokens_ by sending a request to auth0
-4. Depending on the result returned by Okta, we:
+4. Depending on the result returned by auth0, we:
    * Allow or deny access to the restricted content
    * If access is allowed, save the access and ID tokens in a cookie to avoid having to re-authorize the user on every page

 ### Using JSON Web Tokens to store authorization result

 So far we have a working authorization process; however, we need to check the access/ID token on **every request** (a malicious user could forge an invalid cookie/tokens).
-Checking the tokens means sending a request to Okta and waiting for the response on **every page** the user visits, which **slows down the loading times significantly** and is clearly sub-optimal.
+Checking the tokens means sending a request to auth0 and waiting for the response on **every page** the user visits, which **slows down the loading times significantly** and is clearly sub-optimal.

 **Note**
-While local verification of the Okta token is _theoretically possible_, as of this writing [the SDK provided by Okta](https://github.com/okta/okta-jwt-verifier-js) uses a _LRU_ (in-memory) cache when fetching the keys used to check the tokens.
-Because we're using AWS Lambda, and memory/state of the program isn't kept between invocations, the SDK is useless to us: it would still send one HTTP request to Okta for every user request, to retrieve the JWKs (JSON Web Keys).
+While local verification of the auth0 token is _theoretically possible_, as of this writing [the SDK provided by auth0](https://github.com/auth0/auth0-jwt-verifier-js) uses a _LRU_ (in-memory) cache when fetching the keys used to check the tokens.
+Because we're using AWS Lambda, and memory/state of the program isn't kept between invocations, the SDK is useless to us: it would still send one HTTP request to auth0 for every user request, to retrieve the JWKs (JSON Web Keys).
 Worse, there is a limitation of 10 JWK requests per minute, which would make our solution stop working if there is more than 10 requests per minute.

 We decided to use **[JSON Web Tokens](https://jwt.io/introduction)** to work around this.
 The initial authorization process is the same except that, instead of saving the access/ID tokens into a cookie, we create a JWT containing these tokens, and then save the JWT into a cookie.